Tunisia to pay 'ideal' fans after chainsaw arrest

 FTF president Wadia Jariaa met with Tunisia's interior minister, Kamal El-Feki, to discuss the incidents.

-In a statement on its social media page, the FTF said the meeting: "Addressed different methods to combat violence in stadiums by using successful examples from other countries".
+In a statement on its social media page, the FTF said the meeting "addressed different methods to combat violence in stadiums by using successful examples from other countries".

-The federation, with the help of the Tunisian Football League, intends to give away 10,000 dinars ($3,330) to the team whose supporters are deemed "ideal" during every top-flight and domestic cup game for the rest of this season.
+The federation, with the help of the Tunisian Football League, intends to give away 10,000 dinars (£2,592) to the team whose supporters are deemed "ideal" during every top flight and domestic cup game for the rest of this season.

 The scheme could be expanded into lower leagues next season if it is judged successful.